liquidcatgamestudio/galaxy-games-fest/content/faq2.md

 # Why should I attend?

-To present your work, learn from industry pros, network with studios, and be inspired by the future of Australian games.
+To see other fellow students' work, learn from industry pros, network with studios, and be inspired by the future of Australian games.

 # Is it only for students?